bespoke-silicon-group/accelerator-debugger/README.md

 - [ ] When instantiating module, SW dev can decide what signals to include (by default, includes all)
 - [ ] Parse AST to see what vars breakpoints depends on
+- [ ] After an x occurs, trace back to when there was the first x on any signal that's being tracked (after reset)